HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 **If you have already deployed a database, you can skip this step!**

 For this example, we bring up an instance of the `postgres` image in a K8S Pod, which is basically a clean PostgreSQL 11 image with a `sa` user ready for Service Director installation.

+The parameters that setup the DB connection can be found in values.yaml file or values-production.yaml , depending on the environment.
+The description of the parameters can be found [here](/kubernetes/helm/charts#common-parameters) , you can also read [this](/kubernetes/helm/charts#dbsecret) to create your own DB password.

 **NOTE**: If you are not using the K8S [postgres-db](../../templates/postgres-db) deployment, then you need to modify the [testing values](./sd-helm-chart/values.yaml) or [production values](./sd-helm-chart/values-production.yaml).
 They contain some database related environments and point to the installed database.
 Those values can be added to the deployment using the "-f" parameter in the "helm install" command.